Get in touch with us now

 • Who is responsible for health and safety on site?

-If it transpires that a self-builder has limited experience, and has not adequately considered the H&S implications and CDM regulations, then we may decline the risk.
+If it transpires that a self-builder has limited experience and has not adequately considered the health and safety implications and Construction, Design and Management regulations, then we may not be able to provide cover.

 What is party wall insurance and do I need it?

-Party Wall Insurance (also referred to as non-negligent, 21.2.1 or 6.5.1 insurance – it’s all the same thing) is a type of liability cover which is designed to meet a renovator’s obligations and liabilities under the Party Wall Act.
+Party Wall Non-Negligence Liability Insurance (also referred to as non-negligent, 21.2.1 or 6.5.1 insurance) is a type of liability cover which is designed to meet a renovator’s obligations and liabilities under the Party Wall Act.

-The Act imposes a ‘strict liability’ on renovators for certain heads of structural damage to neighbouring property stemming from the works.
-Because the liability is strict, it is not necessary for the neighbour to demonstrate negligence.
+The Act imposes a ‘strict liability’ on renovators for certain heads of structural damage to neighbouring properties stemming from the works.
+A loss adjuster would come to the property to assess the damage and if it is determined that the damage was not caused due to negligence, the homeowner undertaking the renovation work would be liable for the damage that has occurred.
 Because of this, it is not possible to rely exclusively on a contractor’s liability insurance to cover damage to neighbouring property.

-In a loss situation, the relevant insurers will establish first and foremost, whether negligence has been present, and this will dictate which policy deals with the claim.
+In a loss situation, the relevant insurers will establish whether negligence has been present, and this will dictate which policy deals with the claim.
 Where negligence is present, then the contractor’s liability insurers will be on the hook.
 Where there is no demonstrable negligence, the party wall insurer will take the claim forward.
-There are certain key exclusions:

 In addition to protecting third party property from structural damage, the cover extends to include damage to areas of the policyholder’s own property not being worked on.

-The JCT suite of contracts are well understood, and frequently utilised set of ‘off the shelf’ contract terms which manage the relationship between a contractor and the employer (i.e.; the renovator/property owner).
+Insurers and contractors are usually well versed in these types of contracts to manage the relationship between a contractor and the employer (i.e.; the renovator/property owner).
 Within these contracts, there are clauses dealing with insurance.
-Our product has been designed to dovetail with the requirements of the JCT contract, and in particular, we are able to offer ‘joint names’ insurance for existing structure and works.
+Our Renovations cover has been designed to dovetail with the requirements of the JCT contract, and in particular, we can offer ‘joint names’ insurance for existing structures and works.

 There are various forms of this contract:

 There are various insurance options.
-We will offer advice around which options are appropriate for any given project.
+We will offer advice about which options are appropriate for any given project.

 What if I get the cost of the project wrong on my quote?

 For larger projects, particularly when high-end fit outs will occur, it is often not possible to accurately estimate the final spend.
-In these circumstances, we can issue the cover on a declaration basis.
+In these circumstances, we can issue the cover on a declaration basis, whereby the amount you declare would be the total amount you would be covered for.
+If, as the project progresses, that the actual costs are higher than the declared amount, then get in touch with your broker or insurer who can make the adjustment.

 What happens if my project overruns?

-A specialist renovation insurance product is a non-renewable, single period package which is designed to offer cover for the duration of the works.
+A specialist renovation insurance product is a non-renewable, single-period package which is designed to offer cover for the duration of the works.
 Usually, we will offer a contract term based on the projected duration of the project.
-Our policies can be purchased for as little as three months, of for multiple years in one hit.
+Our policies can be purchased for as little as three months, or for multiple years in one hit.

-In the event that the project duration is underestimated (and this happens a good 85% of the time) we are able to extend the policy.
-We can extend multiple times, but please be aware that we will eventually apply administration fees if we find ourselves extending over and over again.
+If the project duration is underestimated, we can extend the policy.
+We can extend multiple times, but please be aware that we will eventually apply administration fees if we find ourselves extending repeatedly.
 It is important to be realistic about the time it is going to take to achieve practical completion on a project before the works start, to avoid excess stress and additional insurance admin fees.